maxmulvihill/BeginnerProjects/README.md

 # BeginnerProjects
-Small and easy projects I am doing to get more familiar with Python and Lua
+Small and easy projects I am doing to get more familiar with Python and maybe other languages